 But don't fret!
-Last week we asked our experienced troop leaders for their best cookie season tips, and we’re bringing you our favorites.
+We asked our experienced troop leaders for their best cookie season tips, and we’re bringing you our favorites.
 Read on to ensure your girls—and YOU—enjoy the ride!

 - Stay organized.
 Use receipts, create logs for financial information, make copies, and keep track of those IOUs. —Jen W. & Leah Q.